 What happens if I am asked to provide false information during the hearing?

 If you are asked by anyone to lie or make up facts during your testimony, you should refuse.
 You can also file a police report about this if you wish, as asking someone to lie under oath is against the law.

 As a witness, your duty is to the court, not to the party that is calling you as a witness or to anyone else.
 Your only duty is to tell the truth, the whole truth and nothing but the truth.

 What If I do not wish to reveal my identity?

 If you are afraid to give evidence because of potential repercussions against you (e.g. if you are being threatened), you should inform the party that subpoenaed you.

-Share with them what your specific fears are and ask them to apply to court in advance for your evidence to be given in camera (i.e. in a closed courtroom that is not open to the public) and for your identity to be kept secret.
+Share with them what your specific fears are and ask them to apply to court in advance for your evidence to be given in private (i.e. “in camera“, or in a closed courtroom that is not open to the public) and for your identity to be kept secret.